rodrigoamorimml/NaturalLanguageProcessing/README.md

 - [ ] Sentimental Analysis using different tecniques of representation of text (Bag of Words, Word Embedding)
-- [ ] Sentimental Analysis using some machine learning algorithms.
+- [ ] Sentimental Analysis using some Deep learning architectures.
+- [ ] Spam Detection Algorithm.
+- [ ] An Auto Correct System.
-- [ ] Sentimental Analysis using deep learning
+- [ ] An Auto Complete System using N-Gram Language Model.